jlcarr/LeetCode/README.md

 - **Memory**: 13.8 MB
 - **Solution**: Sum rows and take the max.

+### Problem 1685
+- **Name**: Sum of Absolute Differences in a Sorted Array
+- **Runtime**: 675 ms
+- **Memory**: 31.7 MB
+- **Solution**: Since the array is sorted, we can use a cumulative sum to keep track of elements less than, and compute the sum of elements greater than a given element, and therefore compute the absolute values easily without negatives.

 ### Problem 1704
 - **Name**: Determine if String Halves Are Alike
 - **Runtime**: 61 ms